tus/tusd/README.md

 	// A storage backend for tusd may consist of multiple different parts which
 	// handle upload creation, locking, termination and so on.
 The composer is a
-	// place where all those seperated pieces are joined together.
+	// place where all those separated pieces are joined together.
 In this example
 	// we only use the file store but you may plug in multiple. composer := tusd.NewStoreComposer()
 	store.UseIn(composer)